RockefellerArchiveCenter/aurora/viewing-transfers.md

 title:  "Aurora - Viewing Transfers"
 ---

-Aurora offers users the ability to view recent transfer activity via a dashboard, as well as the ability to view more detailed information about transfers in detail or aggregate via a transfers page.
+As transfers pass through validation, appraisal and accessioning processes, Aurora offers users the ability to view detailed information about them singly or aggregate via a transfers page.
+Recent transfer activity is also available via a dashboard, which serves as a landing page for the application.

 ## Dashboard